PerthAerospaceStudentTeam/Functional_Flight_Storage/usage/testing/README.md

 - Erase operations
     - eraseBlock(pageAddress, blockAddress) will erase the block specified by the blockAddress, pageAddress will be ignored by the NAND chip
 - initialise() will enable the chip, resetting it, and set all control values to default ones

+initialise() should be called at the start only

+A typical read would use readPage(), if large amounts of data is utilised, readPageSequentional should used A typical write would use either programPage() or programPageString() depending on data type, make sure to eraseBlock() before writing data over an area with already written data

+Use FlashStorage.py for demonstration of the main features